Here you will find a variety of resources to help you learn about Missouri S&T, the SVRC, and transitioning for a successful academic career.

 Here are a list of links and things you're going to want to understand, so you can jump into your education with your finances squared away, and with the maximum military credit you can obtain.

-The state of Missouri offers the MO Returning Heroes Act to eligible service members to help defray the cost of college.
-Even if you aren't from Missouri, you may still be eligible - click the Veteran Access Link below.
+MO Returning Heroes Act: The state of Missouri offers the MO Returning Heroes Act to eligible service members to help defray the cost of college.

-If you are using Tuition Assistance, or the TA Top Up, click below.
+Tuition Assistance: Click here if you are using Tuition Assistance, or the TA Top Up.

 Here are several useful links to VA educational benefits, as well as a brief description to help you understand and select the best one for you.